 - The registered agent’s address is made public in the business registration documents.
 Using your home address as a registered agent’s address can breach your privacy, or you can get too much junk or spam emails.

 - Using the address of your place of business may harm your reputation as receiving lawsuits in front of your customers or clients is not a good omen.

 - If you move your business or home to another place, you’ll have to file a change of address for your registered agent.

 Moneyaisle recommends professional registered agents as with such services you get rid of all the tensions mentioned above.
 Moreover, you have the assurance that all important documents will promptly be delivered to you.
 You will get important filing reminders in a timely manner.
 Hence, with a registered agent, you can enjoy;

-- Privacy: no spam and junk mails, and your address remains private
+- Privacy: no spam and junk mail, and your address remains private

-- Peace of Mind: No missing of filing deadlines or skipping any important document
+- Peace of Mind: No missing filing deadlines or skipping any important document

-- Flexibility: Don’t have to worry about the availability during business hours
+- Flexibility: Don’t have to worry about availability during business hours

-- Good standing with the state by staying compliant with the Law
+- Compliance with the Law: Good standing with the state by staying compliant with the Law

-To save you from the hassle of finding the best registered agent service, Moneyaisle reviewed the top professional registered agent services available online and shortlisted 6 best Registered Agent Services for you.
+However, to save you from the hassle of finding the best-registered agent service, Moneyaisle reviewed the top professional registered agent services available online and shortlisted the 6 Best Registered Agent Services reviewed, tested, and rated for you.

-What Happens if You Don’t Have a Registered Agent?
+What If You Don’t Have a Registered Agent?